google/mobly-wifi/README.md

 # Mobly WiFi Controller

-Mobly WiFi controller module for using Python code to operate OpenWrt AP devices in Mobly tests.
+Mobly WiFi controller module for using Python code to operate network devices in Mobly tests.

 ## Requirements